geerlingguy/raspberry-pi-pcie-devices/_cards_gpu/nvidia-rtx-a400.md

 buy_link: https://amzn.to/4f7AkeH
 videos: []
 ---
-The Quadro RTX 400 is supported by both Nvidia's proprietary driver and the open source Nouveau driver in the Linux Kernel.
+The RTX 400 is an Ampere-generation workstation GPU supported by both Nvidia's proprietary driver and the open source Nouveau driver in the Linux Kernel.

 You need to provide a physical x16 slot.
 No external power is required, besides up to 75W of PCIe slot power.